raffiramdhani/voip-110-temp/README.md

 ## How to Embedded Widget VoIP

-- Add this code ""<script src="https://widgetvoip-bpjs.netlify.app/index.js"></script>"" in your project or website at index.html
+- Add this url https://widgetvoip-bpjs.netlify.app/index.js in element script at index.html

 ## Getting started